 - Lowest Elevation: 4,150'

-- Driving Time from Speedway Campbell: 1 hour and 5 minutes
+- 1 hour and 5 minutes from Speedway and Campbell

 - Vehicle Access: Most of the drive is Paved Roads/Passenger Car (Mountain Road - be careful of weather conditions!) - the last .5 miles to the Trailhead is on a dirt road that is sometimes rough/slow, but usually possible in most passenger cars (low clearance cars not recommended).
 Closed to motor vehicles in winter (December 15 to March 1 - dates subject to change depending on weather/conditions).